crankyblondecoder/matrytsya/README.md

-Matrytsya is intended to be a secure distributed computation environment.
+Matrytsya is intended to be a secure, distributed, computation environment.